 Of course, as our library is constantly evolving, we’ll be sure to keep you up to date with the new possibilities offered by existing and upcoming content.

 What could be better than to start with a symbolic category for this cross-cutting theme: We’ll talk about wood.
 Indeed, wood is totally ubiquitous and has always been.
 From objects to furniture, from architecture to transport, wood is used literally everywhere in our lives.
 The need to visualize wood digitally is therefore almost universal.

-The wood category on Substance Source currently offers more than 1,400 unique and fully parametric materials.
+The wood category on Substance 3D assets currently offers more than 1,400 unique and fully parametric materials.